East Hill Elementary School serves 464 students in grades Prekindergarten-6.

-The student:teacher ratio of 17:1 is equal to the Washington state level of 17:1.
+The student:teacher ratio of 17:1 is higher than the Washington state level of 16:1.

-Minority enrollment is 84% of the student body (majority Hispanic and Black), which is higher than the Washington state average of 46% (majority Hispanic and Asian).
+Minority enrollment is 84% of the student body (majority Asian and Hispanic), which is higher than the Washington state average of 49% (majority Hispanic and Asian).

 Total Classroom Teachers

 East Hill Elementary School is ranked within the bottom 50% of all 2,052 schools in Washington (based off of combined math and reading proficiency testing data) for the 2020-21 school year.